pivotal-cf/om/CONTRIBUTING.md

 ## Technical Design Guidelines

-In general, features include acceptance tests the execute the compiled binary and unit tests which test each of the smaller components that make up the feature.
-Take a look at the code around you and try to be consistent.
+In general, features are driven by acceptance and unit tests.
+Acceptance tests execute the compiled binary and exercise the feature including user facing errors.
+Take a look at the code around and be consistent.
 Feel free to ask questions along the way or to create a pull request early to get feedback on code that is a work in progress.